Achievable logoAchievable logo

 Erythropoietin

-Erythropoietin is a glycoprotein hormone/cytokine that regulates the production of RBCs in the bone marrow.
-Erythropoietin (Epo) is produced mainly by peritubular fibroblasts in the renal cortex and to some extent in the reticuloendothelial system including the bone marrow.
-Liver is the main site of Epo production in the fetus.
+Erythropoietin (Epo) is a glycoprotein hormone/cytokine that regulates red blood cell (RBC) production in the bone marrow.
+It’s produced mainly by peritubular fibroblasts in the renal cortex and, to a lesser extent, in the reticuloendothelial system (including the bone marrow).
+In the fetus, the liver is the main site of Epo production.

 Sign up for free to take 4 quiz questions on this topic